spcourse/python/en/installing/40 conda-env-minai-mac/contents.md

 To make sure that the environment we just installed is started _every time_ we start a new terminal, we should run the following command (replace `zsh` with `bash` if needed):

-    echo 'conda activate progLab' >> ~/.zshrc
+    echo 'conda activate minai' >> ~/.zshrc

-Now restart your terminal, and check whether it starts into the `progLab` environment.
+Now restart your terminal, and check whether it starts into the `minai` environment.
 If not, please contact one of the TA's or teachers of this course.